 Medical Aid Tax Credits

-If you belong to a registered medical scheme, you qualify for medical scheme fees tax credits.
-These don't reduce your taxable income.
-Instead, they reduce your actual tax liability directly, rand for rand.
+If you belong to a registered medical scheme, you may qualify for medical scheme fees tax credits.
+These do not reduce taxable income.
+Instead, they reduce the calculated tax liability directly.

 | Member | Monthly Credit |